 Let’s begin understanding various Git terminologies based on this setup.

 Repositories can be imagined similar to the folders in your system.
 A repository in Github contains all the project’s files including the documentation and all the revisions done on this project.
 It is the most basic element of Github.

 Remote is the term used to refer to the repository hosted in Github.
 A developer’s or company’s local Git repository hosted in Github or any other Git host platform (Bitbucket, GitKraken, etc) for sharing and collaboration is generally called Remote repository.

-The Selenium repository seen in my Github account is called remote repository.
-It’s simply a clone of your local repository in the cloud hosted by Github.
+The Selenium repository seen in my Github account is called a remote repository.
+It’s simply a clone of your local repository in the cloud-hosted by Github.

 Branch represents a line of development in the repository (be it local or remote repository).
 In other words, a series of commits of a particular project indicates a branch.
 A repository can have multiple branches.